Study Abroad Faculty Finances

 When you receive a cash advance, the University is entrusting you with its funds.
 It is your responsibility to account for how you spent those funds within University guidelines.
 This means that your cash advance monies are subject to the usual rules, regulations and auditing procedures required by the University Treasurer's Office and the Internal Revenue Service.

-The Golden Rule of cash advances is simple: Whenever you spend program money, get a receipt that shows the amount you spent.
+The Golden Rule of cash advances is simple: Whenever you spend program money, get an itemized receipt that shows the amount you spent.
 The only thing for which you don't need a receipt is your per diem.

 The corollary to the Golden Rule is: keep up with your financial accounting!
-Each day, note on the back of each receipt what the expenditure was for and put it in the correct envelope.
+Utilizing the Concur app, upload scans of your receipts while abroad.
 Keep track of your expenses on the budget spreadsheet or by whichever method works best for you.
 If you do this, the task of reconciling your cash advance should be much less daunting when you return.

 You are only responsible for the money that was cash advanced to you.
 Therefore, faculty directors should not pool cash advance monies.
 Cash advances are given to individuals, not programs.
 Procurement Services will not accept written agreements between co-directors as receipts.